Notice of Privacy Practices for the Blue Cross and Blue Shield Service Benefit Plan

 Even if you designate a personal representative, the HIPAA Privacy Regulations permit us to elect not to treat the person as your personal representative if we have a reasonable belief that: (i) you have been, or may be, subjected to domestic violence, abuse, or neglect by such person; (ii) treating such person as your personal representative could endanger you; or (iii) we determine, in the exercise of our professional judgment, that it is not in your best interest to treat the person as your personal representative.

-Use and disclosure of your PHI is limited to the minimum amount necessary to complete a function as required by OPM or other federal agencies.
+Use and disclosure of your PHI is limited to the minimum amount necessary.

 OTHER USES AND DISCLOSURES OF YOUR PROTECTED HEALTH INFORMATION

 Other uses and disclosures of your protected health information not described in this Notice will be made only with your written authorization.
+For example, authorization is required for use or disclosure of psychotherapy notes with certain exceptions.
 If you provide us with such an authorization, you may revoke the authorization in writing.
 This revocation will be effective for future uses and disclosures of protected health information.
 However, the revocation will not be effective for information that we already have used or disclosed, relying on the written authorization.

 PROTECTION OF ORAL, WRITTEN, AND ELECTRONIC PROTECTED HEALTH INFORMATION